Claim: Actress Jamie Lee Curtis was born with both male and female sex organs.

 Origins: What to make of the child of two successful and famous actors who grows up to achieve an equal measure of fame in the same field?
 What if this gal has a boyish-sounding name and adopts children rather than bears her own?

-According to an oft-repeated whisper, Jamie Lee Curtis is an intersexual (the preferred medical term for persons of ambiguous gender, replacing 'hermaphrodite').
+According to an oft-repeated whisper, Jamie Lee Curtis acknowledged that she was born an intersexual (the preferred medical term for persons of ambiguous gender, replacing 'hermaphrodite').

 So?
 Is she, or isn't she?